Bioidentical Estrogen & Progesterone

 Young handsome doctor man over isolated background clueless and confused expression with arms and hands raised.
 Doubt concept.

-Rationale for Hormone Replacement
+Rationale for Hormone Therapy

-Hormone replacement is used to treat symptoms caused by perimenopause and menopause, and to improve quality of life and health.
-The determination of whether you are a candidate for hormone replacement requires an assessment by an expert to evaluate your symptoms and risk.
+The determination of whether you are a candidate for hormone therapy requires an assessment by an expert to evaluate your symptoms and risk.

-Replenishing lost hormones can be life changing, but the benefits go far beyond this.
-If hormone replacement is started within 10 years of menopause (before age 60), the health benefits include a lower risk for osteoporosis and fractures, lower risk for heart disease, lower risk for dementia, and lower risk for mortality.
+If hormone therapy is started within 10 years of menopause (before age 60), the health benefits include a lower risk for osteoporosis, bone fractures, heart disease, dementia, and a lower risk for mortality.

 What About The Risk For Breast Cancer?

-The top fear of doctors and patients about hormone replacement is that it increases the risk for breast cancer.
 This is an old fear, dating from the early 2000s, that persists.
 Breast cancer risk was reported to be increased in the Woman’s Health Initiative (WHI) study published in 2002.
-This study used the synthetic progesterone Provera, which is no longer used due to complications.
-Bioidentical estrogen and progesterone has not been shown to increase the risk of breast cancer.
+This study used synthetic hormones, which function differently than bioidentical hormones.

 Portrait of cconfused mature woman wearing khaki sweater, looking away.
 Studio shot, grey background.